centrahq/api-documentation/source/guides/checkout-api/breaking-changes-v2-69.md

 ## 6. No : in error keys for POST /payment

 We had errors from `POST /payment` that responded with sub-sections with `:` as a separator.
 However, some others had `.`.
-We're now giving back all errors in the same format:
+We're now giving back all errors in the same format. **This only happened on very specific errors, not the normal ones.**

 **Before:**